 Can I Give My Dog Mints?
 Answer: No

-Causes of Bad Breath in Dogs
+Causes of Bad Breath

-Bad breath can also be a sign that your pet dog has a gastrointestinal disease.
-As the mouth is connected to the digestive tract, infections in that particular area of the body can manifest through a bad odor that’s released through the dog’s mouth.
+Bad breath can also be a sign that your dog has a gastrointestinal disease.
+As the mouth is part of the digestive tract, infections in that particular area can manifest through a bad odor released through the dog’s mouth.
 More serious types of diseases should be considered as well.
 Bad breath can actually be a sign of stomach cancer or kidney disease.

-Persistent Bad Breath Problems
+Persistent Breath Problems